joetor5/btcore-exporter/README.md

 ```

 If Docker Compose is not an option, simply execute steps #8, #4, and #5 (in that order) for updating the image.

+## License

+Distributed under the MIT License.
+See the accompanying file LICENSE.